tlswg/draft-ietf-tls-tls13-vectors/draft-ietf-tls-tls13-vectors.md

 incrementally, examining inputs and outputs of each cryptographic computation independently.

-Private keys are included with the traces so that implementations can be checked by importing these values and verifying that the same outputs are produced.
+A private key is included with the traces so that implementations can be checked by importing these values and verifying that the same outputs are produced.